 Let’s say you’ve written a press release – what would you do with it?
 Would you send it to every journalist you could find – whoever they work for and wherever they’re based?
 Or would you send it to journalists working for niche publications in your field and relevant specialists writing for local and maybe national papers?

-I hope you’d choose option two for the simple reason that you will be targeting the right readers if you target the right journalists.
-And you can apply this principle to your links too.
-If a website is related to yours – whether it’s a niche blog or a huge site with an area for your field – then it is worth keeping or being in touch.
-If there is no connection whatsoever the link is likely to look like spam (and not just look like spam, it probably is!) and Google won’t rate it.
-Just think “will this link bring me traffic” or “DOES this link bring me traffic” – if it does (or if it will) then you’re doing it for the right reasons.
+If a website is related to yours – whether it’s a niche blog, or a huge site with an area for your field – then it is worth keeping their link.
+If there is no connection whatsoever, the link is likely to look like spam (and not just look like spam, it probably is!) and Google won’t rate it.
+Just think “will this link bring me traffic” or “DOES this link already bring me traffic” – if it does (or will) then you’re doing it for the right reasons.

 Would I Use This Website?

-This might be a tough one for you, especially if you don’t use your industry leaders’ websites much, but you need to think about how trustworthy the site feels.
+Quite simply you need to use your common sense to determine how trustworthy the site feels.
 Does it look like someone is keeping it up to date?
-Does the information in it feel useful and genuinely valuable?
+Does the information feel useful and genuinely valuable?
 Does it link out to sensible and logical places and does it get interaction through comments or social shares?

-– Keyword rich anchor text – are there links on the site with the anchor text “Online Gambling”, “Cheap SEO Services”, “Buy Viagra Online” or links to a wide range of unrelated, irrelevant types of content?
+- Seemingly random keyword rich anchor text – Are there links on the site with anchor text going to shady topics like “Online Gambling”, “Cheap SEO Services”, “Buy Viagra Online” or links to a wide range of unrelated, irrelevant types of content?
 This is a good sign that this is a bad link.

 - Does the site look well maintained?
 Is it updated regularly, does it look good and trustworthy?